rdfostrich/article-jws2018-ostrich/content/related-work.md

 RDF archiving has been an active area of research over the last couple of years.
 In this section, we discuss several existing RDF archiving systems, which are summarized in [](#rdf-archive-systems).
 We mention the basics of how they work, and what storage strategy they use as introduced in [](#preliminaries).
+The storage approach we propose is a hybrid between IC, CB and TB because we aim to evaluate all versioned query atoms (VM, DM and VQ) efficiently.
+The following approaches are either pure IC, CB or TB, or hybrid IC/CB.

 [SemVersion](cite:cites semversion) was one of the first works to look into tracking different versions of RDF graphs.
 SemVersion is based on Concurrent Versions System (CVS) concepts to maintain different versions of ontologies,